 Matheson Model 3040 Single Stage High Purity, High Delivery Pressure, Nikel Plated Brass Regulator

 A CGA fitting is the standardized system for the attachment of a compressed gas cylinder to the required regulator or transfer line.
 The three digit number, CGA (XXX), corresponds to specific gasses which that fitting is tailored for.
-This regulator is not equipped with a CGA-Inlet connection.
-See CGA Connection Chart.pdf in the downloads section for specific gas types and associated inlets, then browse our CGA-Inlet section to tailor your regulator to your application's needs.
+See CGA Connection Chart.pdf in the downloads section for specific gas types compatible with this Stainless Steel CGA-350 fitting.

 - Maximum Inlet Pressure: 3000 psig (20,700 kPa)

 - Maximum Flow Rate: 4600 SCFH (2170 SLPM)(At 2500 psig, N2)

 - Operating Temperature: -15°F to 165°F (-26°C to 74°C)

 This is a Matheson Single Stage Nickel Plated Brass regulator with a 1/4 inch MNPT outlet connection and 1/4 inch FNPT body porting.
 It comes equipped with 2 inch inlet and delivery pressure gauges, an outlet needle valve, Teflon & Viton seals, Nickel plated brass bonnet, and a PCTFE seat.

 This Matheson series 3040 model 3040 regulator is to be used in applications requiring delivery pressures up to 2500 PSIG and can accept a maximum inlet pressure of 3000 PSIG.
 This regulator is suitable for applications requiring the delivery of gas to manufacturing processes, charging of systems, and purging.

 Single-Stage vs. Two-Stage